This page

 been progressive for a number of years, and reached a peak in 2010 with intensive

-little, they still present a major
+settled now, they still represent a

 challenge to the larger and historically more dominant operators in the